-Return Database Access History for One Cluster by Cluster Name
+Return Database Access History for One Cluster using Its Cluster Name

 Returns the access logs of one cluster identified by the cluster's name.
 Access logs contain a list of authentication requests made against your cluster.
 You can't use this feature on tenant-tier clusters (M0, M2, M5).
-To use this resource, the requesting Service Account or API Key must have the Project Monitoring Admin role or the Project Database Access Admin role.
+To use this resource, the requesting API Key must have the Project Monitoring Admin role.

 Path parameters